It’s a fact that not a lot of people spend a lot of time thinking about their gums.

 A good toothbrush is definitely one of the most vital gum care products that you should have.
 You should never just settle with the cheapest or first options you come across with if you want to improve your dental and gum health.

-A choice toothbrush a key tool in reducing gum inflammation.
+A toothbrush is a key tool in reducing gum inflammation.
 With it, you can effectively remove plaque and debris from the surface of your teeth.
 This can then prevent excessive bacterial growth on your gum line.
 This makes it the most basic and vital item if you want to successfully prevent gum infection.

 Which toothbrush should you get if you want to prevent gum disease?
 The best Sonicare toothbrush is highly recommended by experts for its ability to remove plaque effectively.
 Some units even have gum care features, so you can get more out of them.